 He also recorded three new songs in Studio Two: Every Night, Maybe I'm Amazed and Man We Was Lonely.
 McCartney had entered the studio on 22 February with the intention of mixing That Would Be Something, but completed it more quickly than expected.
 With the remaining session time he remade Every Night, which had previously been a home recording, and then taped Maybe I'm Amazed.

 A private playback was held in Studio Two on 16 March 1970, followed by final mastering seven days later.
-The album then entered a swift pre-production stage, and was released on 7 April in the UK.
+The album then entered a swift pre-production stage, and was released on 17 April in the UK, and three days later in the US.

 The McCartney album was issued with a stark photograph by Linda McCartney on its front cover.
 On the rear of the sleeve was a photograph, also by Linda, of Paul with their daughter Mary – who had been born on 28 August 1969 – looking out from inside his jacket.